Sinyu104/Hand-detected-cursor/Readme.md

 - Without Thead:
     The FPS is about 30.
 - Use one thread in getting picture:
-    The FPS for showing picture is 7~10.
+    The FPS for showing picture is now 40~50, but it a little bit unstable.